slightlynerd/guess-the-framework/README.md

 python -m SimpleHTTPServer 8080
 ```
 ## Contributing
-Project Guess the framework is still under development, and it is open for contributions.
+Guess the framework is still under development, and it is open for contributions.
 Feel free to send PR.
 If you have any questions, feel free to contact [Kelvin Gobo](https://twitter.com/kelvingobo)

 **General workflow**
 1. Fork it